hugomf/sqs-word-scrambler/README.md

 ## **Usage:**

-- Provision SQS Queue in AWS as follows, a queue named `phrase-scrambler-queue` will be created:
+- To provision SQS Queues in AWS enter the following commands as follows, these queues will be created:
+	* `phrase-producer-queue`
+	* `phrase-scrambler-queue`
 ```shell
 	$ cd cdk-deploy
 	$ cdk synth 	# verify how the queue will be created